ritakenji/rita-quizapp/README.md

   - It is possible for the user to bookmark each question of their interest, which will be stored in the _Bookmarks page_.
 - 🔖 **Bookmarks page**: This is a exclusively dedicated space for the user to view the questions they've bookmarked on the homepage.
   - Here the user may not just view, but also remove a card from their saved bookmark selection.
+- ➕ **Add page**: On this page, the user can create new questions by submitting a question, answer, and hashtag.
+  - The main feature of this page is the form, consisting of 3 input areas and one button.
 - 👤 **Profile page**: This section allows the user to view and manage their profile and settings.
   - '_About Me_' section displays the user's bio.
   - Present on this page are 2 _counters_ - number of questions created and number of saved bookmarks.